Why Executives Get Fired

 Maybe!
 Good or even great coaches are not God (or your CEO).
 But they can help identify where the immediate challenges are with you, and then help create an emergency plan to right-size things in the shortest period of time possible.
 Its challenging and requires great commitment from the Coachee, but it’s possible!

 Q5.
 Should there be any tension between a Sales Leader and their CEO/President?

 I believe the answer is yes.
 BUT, it must be positive in nature.
 The goal of the CEO here is to drive you to peak performance ensuring the company is hitting its stated internal and public goals.
 Positive tension implemented well is a great catalyst for superior performance.

 Q6.
 Should Sales Leaders recommend to their CEO that Executive Sales Coaching would benefit them?

 Absolutely!
 There is no shame in asking for external skilled resource to help you.
 A training course after all is about learning and changing.
 Executive Coaching is the same but with much more accountability and a program 100% tuned to your current needs and situation.

 So, don’t hesitate!
-Reach out to me firstname.lastname@example.org a complimentary, completely-confidential and fully-engaging consultation.
+Reach out to me at firstname.lastname@example.org for a complimentary, completely-confidential and fully-engaging consultation.
 It might just make all the difference.

 Master Executive Coach